Custom Home and Remodeling Blog

 Federal Colonial

 Federal Colonial architecture is also known as the Adams style.
-Like Georgian Colonial architecture, a Federal Colonial style home is symmetrical, square and designed around a central hallway.
-However, the facade of a Federal style home is more ornate with tall columns or pilasters surrounding the front door.
-An elliptical fan-shaped window or ornamentation is directly over the door, as is a decorative pediment.
-Embellishments such as swags and garlands, and geometric shapes such as ovals, circles and hexagons, are also hallmarks of the Federal style, as is a brick exterior instead of clapboard.
+Like Georgian Colonial architecture, a Federal Colonial-style home is symmetrical and designed around a central hallway.
+However, the facade of a Federal-style home is more ornate with tall columns or pilasters surrounding the front door.
+An elliptical fan-shaped window or other ornamentation is directly over the door along with a decorative pediment.
+Embellishments such as swags and garlands, the use of geometric shapes such as ovals, circles, and hexagons, and a brick exterior are all hallmarks of the Federal style.

 Traditional Home Architecture and Design - Federal Style Colonial